Korean architecture: Joseon (1392–1910)

-Neo-Confucianism inspired new architectural paradigms.
 Jaesil, or clan memorial halls, became common in many villages where extended families erected facilities for common veneration of a distant ancestor.
 Jongmyo, or memorial shrines, were established by the government to commemorate exceptional acts of filial piety or devotion.
-Even beyond these archetypes, the aesthetics of Neo-Confucianism, which favored practicality, frugality, and harmony with nature, forged a consistent architectural style throughout Korean society.

-The most famous town walls are those of Seoul and Suwon.
-The capital's stone wall, constructed in 1396 and rebuilt in 1422, was more than 18 kilometers long (16 kilometers of which remain or were restored) and had eight gates (including Namdaemun, the South Gate); Suwon's town wall, completed in 1796, was a model of construction methods in Asia at that time, as it benefited from Western influence and techniques.
+Seoul's stone wall, constructed in 1396 and rebuilt in 1422, was more than 18 kilometers long (16 kilometers of which remain or were restored) and had eight gates (including Namdaemun, the South Gate); Suwon's town wall was completed in 1796.